averyscottnorris/ACBrewingCalculator/README.md

 Google Chrome extension that provides brewers with a easy-to-access brewing calculator for basic brewing aspects.
 Brew on, friends!

+# Installation
+To install the ACBrewingCalculator Chrome extension:
+1. Download the 'Code' folder to your computer.

+2. Open your Google Chrome web browser, and go to 'chrome://extensions'.

+3. Check the box near the top to enter 'Developer Mode'.

+4. Then click the box that says 'Load Unpacked Extension', and navigate to the 'Code' folder on your computer.

+5. The extension will install, and can be accessed by the icon in the top-right of the browser bar.

+------ADD PACKED VERSION TO CHROME STORE???------

 # Forking and Contribution
 To clone the repository for your own development: